 DISCUSSION AND RECOMMENDATIONS

 The objectives and competences are clearly constructed and stated to meet intended outcomes including national and individual goals in English language skills.
-Language is vital for everyone to communicate and this is where the access to cognitive skills, knowledge, technologies, attitudes and values can be obtained.
+Language is vital for everyone to communicate and this is where the escape houston access to cognitive skills, knowledge, technologies, attitudes and values can be obtained.
 The objective of this syllabus is to have a responsive curriculum that addresses the skill needs of the population and an efficient and effective delivery system of the curriculum.
-This would mean an adequate and qualified number of teachers, as well as sufficient and appropriate teaching and learning materials O-saki, K., & A. Ndabili.
+This would mean an hyundai houston adequate and qualified number of teachers, as well as sufficient and appropriate teaching and learning materials O-saki, K., & A. Ndabili.
 (2003).
 They should be available in all schools to raise student achievement, and appropriate mechanisms for testing learning competencies.
-This is a challenge in Tanzanian context but (World Bank Report 2007) said that to achieve education goal emphasis must be directed in expanding facilities through the provision of development grants to schools.
-Policy measures such as raising the average number of students per teacher, increasing the average number of teaching periods per week, increasing class size, especially at upper secondary, expanding open and distance learning programs, reducing tuition fees by half, and providing scholarships to students from poor household.
+This is a challenge in Tanzanian context but (World Bank Report 2007) said that to achieve education goal jaguar houston emphasis must be directed in expanding facilities through the provision of development grants to schools.
+Policy measures such as raising the average number of students per teacher, increasing the average number of teaching periods per week, increasing class size, especially at upper secondary, expanding open scratch and dent appliances and distance learning programs, reducing tuition fees by half, and providing scholarships to students from poor household.

 The assessment section of the syllabus state that at the end of Form IV students are expected to do an overall achievement assessment intended to determine the extent to which the objectives of English course have been attained.
-This can be attained if in all stages of teaching and learning process, (LCE) was adhered with sufficient supply of learning materials.
+This can be attained if in all stages of teaching and learning process, (LCE) was adhered with sufficient supply of learning cell phone repair training online materials.
 Several studies indicate that implementation of LCE in the classroom is problematic (Jansen 1999; Chisholm 2000; Leyendecker 2002; Ottevanger 2001).
 Where Sub-Saharan Africa (SSA) countries have attempted to implement learner-centered education, the actual instructional processes were largely far removed from the ideal.
 One of the problems is that the teacher is regarded by the societies and culturally determined understandings of authority and teaching, including students’ perceptions, as the provider of knowledge and the bearer of authority.
 These perceptions and the resulting classroom behavior will not change overnight.
-Although Prophet’s report dates back to 1995, his observation that teachers rather adapt their teaching to suit their and their students “world view” and perceptions on teaching, is continuously repeated and supported by other studies.
+Although Prophet’s report dates back to 1995, his cell phone repair training observation that teachers rather adapt their teaching to suit their and their students “world view” and perceptions on teaching, is continuously repeated and supported by other studies.

 Another challenge is that, contrary to the pedagogical ideal, the vast majority of students are not very active and visible, probably because they have never given the chance.
 Although there is little research about students’ experiences of curriculum reforms, numerous comments and observations, point to the fact that students struggle with their new roles, which they are assigned by the intended curriculum changes.
-Students frequently share with teachers a common perception about what it means to teach, and are resistant to changes not fitting this perception.
+Students frequently share with teachers a common perception A+ certification training about what it means to teach, and are resistant to changes not fitting this perception.
 What is more, students’ attitudes concerning learning and discipline have embraced aspects of international youth cultures.
 Students welcoming the opening of classrooms and the change from strict classroom organization and discipline, have problems in meaningfully filling the added space and freedom.
 Students are powerful influencers of change, and can be obstructive if the required attitudes and instructional practices do not fit their expectations.
 This is happening in various secondary schools in our country.
 Both student and teachers cannot jump from the current classroom situation and culture to a desirable ideal behavior.
 It needs transitional time for changes to be instilled in the mind of teachers and students.
 However, both can gradually grow and adapt to the new roles that are beneficial to teaching and learning.
 For such a process of growth to take place, support structures should to be available, but these are often absent or very limited in scope and time lines.

 SUGGESTIONS AND CONCLUSION